iann0036/tf-cfn-provider/docs/providers/cloudscale/Server.md

 `Type` - Either `public` or `private`.
 Public interfaces are connected to the Internet, while private interfaces are not.

+`PublicIpv4` - The first `public` IPv4 address of this server.
+The returned IP address may be `""` if the server does not have a public IPv4.

+`PrivateIpv4` - The first `private` IPv4 address of this server.
+The returned IP address may be `""` if the server does not have private networking enabled.

+`PublicIpv6` - The first `public` IPv6 address of this server.
+The returned IP address may be `""` if the server does not have a public IPv6.

 `Interfaces` - A list of interface objects attached to this server.
 Each interface object has two attributes:.

 `Addresses` - A list of address objects:.